 Art Fairs, even if you have never been to one, are extremely important players in the art world.
 They bring galleries, artists, collectors, makers, press, curators together in one space and there they sell, collect, exchange, discover, connect and achieve international recognition.

 The big names in the contemporary art fair world are names such as Art Basel, Switzerland, Frieze, London, United Kingdom, Art Miami, USA, Arco Madrid, Spain, to name a few.
-So what are they doing during these uncertain times?
+So what are they doing during these uncertain times of an ongoing pandemic?
 Canceled or not canceled, online viewing rooms and where are the classic art fairs 2020

 In March 2020 famous galleries like Gallery David Zwirner - New York offered 12 Galleries a space free of charge on his website called platform New York.
 Jeffrey Deitsch partnered with Gagosian to open up a similar platform in L.A with over 60 Californian galleries, in the middle of May this year.